Table of Contents

 - Gibberellins:

-- Discovered by E. Kurosawa when rice seedlings showed disease symptoms after being treated with sterile filtrates of the fungus Gibberella fujikuroi.
+- E. Kurosawa observed excessive elongation in rice seedlings treated with sterile filtrates of the fungus Gibberella fujikuroi.

 - The active substance was identified as gibberellic acid.